CytronTechnologies/Cytron-MAKER-UNO-RP2040/README.md

 ## Getting Started & Examples

 In this repository, we provide [example code](/Example_Code) code to help you get started programming the board using Arduino IDE, CircuitPython, or MicroPython.
-These examples briefly cover basic usage of the onboard components and some external components such as OLED display, digital sensor, and analog sensor.
+These examples cover basic usage of the onboard components and some external components such as OLED display, digital sensor, and analog sensor.

 You will need the following hardware and software: